isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-i5-6600k/index.md

 layout: post
 ---

 i5 6600k CPU i5 processors come with 3.
 5 GHz 4 cores, which takes lower energy and allows 4k resolution, particularly for gaming and content creation purposes. - Z170 motherboards are considered to be highly powerful motherboards with the i5 6600k.
-I sought mobo recommendations from experts for my first PC build, and I am convinced that [ASRock Z170M EXTREME4](https: //www. amazon. com/dp/B017NMX6JO/?
+I sought mobo recommendations from experts for my first PC build, and I am convinced that [ASRock Z170M EXTREME4](https://www.amazon. com/dp/B017NMX6JO/?

 tag=p-policy-20) is the best motherboard for i5 6600k.
 Related: Motherboard for i5 7600k